 When we said we were committed to continually fulfilling customer requirements and improving our quality management system, we took this promise to heart.
 To us, continuous improvement isn’t merely an industry buzz phrase – it’s our reality, as evidenced by the latest advancement in our production process: a new ISO 14644 cleanroom.

 Our new cleanroom is an initiative led by Quality Assurance Manager Scott Tyson.
-The idea spawned from customer requests and enhanced expectations for medical device manufacturing cleanliness and excellence.
+The idea spawned from customer requests and enhanced expectations for medical component manufacturing cleanliness and excellence.
 Having previous experience using a cleanroom, Scott was the ideal candidate to steer the ship, collaborating with local cleanroom experts at Atmos-Tech Industries in Ocean Township, NJ

 “After extensive research and consideration, we selected a cleanroom solution to provide our customers with the cleanest product possible,” said Scott.
-“It’s now an extension of our manufacturing process, taking us to the next level in our ability to provide clean parts, which is very critical in the medical device industry.”
+“It’s now an extension of our manufacturing process, taking us to the next level in our ability to provide clean parts, which is very critical in the medical equipment industry.”

 Our communications team recently caught up with Scott to learn more about our new cleanroom.
 But first, let’s cover the basics by answering this common question: what is a cleanroom?